rdignard08/RestGoatee/README.md

 The non-boilerplate way to deserialize objects

-Using this framework, Let's look at making a request to iTunes Search API.
+Using this framework, Let's look at turning a request to [iTunes Search API](https://itunes.apple.com/search?term=pink+floyd) into objects...

 ## Model Header